datagod/TranscriptExtractor/README.md

 Cleanup skipped for debugging.
 Check MP3, WAV, and video files manually.
 Script execution completed successfully.
 Total execution time: 300.25 seconds.

+If an error occurs:
+[ERROR] in download_youtube_audio: File not found

 GPU Support
 The script leverages CUDA for both Whisper transcription and pyannote.audio diarization if an NVIDIA GPU is available.
 CUDA is checked at script start, with detailed output: